ibm-cloud-docs/discovery-data/analyzeapi.md

 ```
 {: codeblock}

-The response might looks as follows.
+The response might look as follows.

 ```json
 {